 Anorexia, pathological absence or loss of appetite

-The causes of anorexia are now most often associated with psycho-traumatic situations, but at the same time, hormonal disorder, genetic predisposition, craniocerebral trauma, etc. are more important, more often anorexia occurs in adolescent girls in well-off families.
-A number of such cases have also been registered among females aged 10 to 30 who dream of a beautiful physique.
+The causes of anorexia are now most often associated with psycho-traumatic situations but at the same time hormonal disturbance, genetic predisposition, traumatic brain injury, etc. matter.
+Anorexia is more common in adolescent girls in wealthy families.
+There are also many such cases among females aged 10 to 30 years old who dream of a beautiful physique.

-Now in Europe, as a result of anorexia from exhaustion and irreversible changes in the body, about 30 people die per year.
+Nowadays in Europe, as a result of anorexia, about 30 people die each year from exhaustion and irreversible changes in the body.
 In the UK, 6 million people in the country between the ages of 16 and 35 suffer from anorexia.
-According to the statistics of clinics of neuroses, from 3 to 20 percent of patients with anorexia nervosa are doomed.
+According to statistics of neurosis clinics, from 3 to 20 percent of patients with anorexia nervosa are doomed.
 The cause of death is pneumonia, pulmonary edema, tuberculosis or other infections.
-In the West, every sixth patient dies without the necessary compulsory treatment.
-(According to the newspapers “Kiev Telegraph” No. 43 of October 20, 2007 and “Moskovsky Komsomolets” dated 12.04.2003).
+In western countries, every sixth patient dies without the necessary compulsory treatment.

-Anorexia is a serious mental illness.
-And even psychotherapists, psychiatrists, and psychologists can not always find a “common language” with such patients.
-Such patients have a distorted image of themselves, understated self-esteem, they refuse to follow the recommendations of specialists, they conflict with their relatives.
-They can be helped only by joint efforts of the doctor and family of the patient.
+Anorexia is a severe mental illness.
+And even psychotherapists, psychiatrists and psychologists cannot always find a “common language” with such patients.
+Such patients have a distorted self-image, low self-esteem, they refuse to follow the recommendations of specialists, they conflict with their relatives.
+They can be helped only by joint efforts of the doctor and the family of the patient.

-In such cases, there is an individual comprehensive approach, protecting the patient from psycho-traumatic factors.
+In such cases, there is an individual integrated approach that protects the patient from stressful factors.
 Drug therapy is used only as an exception.

-From our long-term observations, it should be emphasized that these patients must be under constant supervision of specialists and annually carry out supportive and preventive treatment.
+From our many years of observation, it should be emphasized that these patients must be under the constant supervision of specialists and annually conduct supportive and preventive treatment.